Home Cocktails Ordinary Drink Pina Colada

 Did You Know?

-The Piña Colada was named the official drink of Puerto Rico in 1978, and it is often associated with beach vacations and tropical getaways.
+The Piña Colada was declared the national drink of Puerto Rico in 1978, showcasing its cultural significance and popularity.

 Pina Colada Variations

-Virgin Piña Colada A non-alcoholic version that maintains the same delicious flavor without the rum.
-Swap: Rum is replaced with additional coconut milk or pineapple juice.
+Piña Colada Mocktail A non-alcoholic version that retains the tropical flavors without the rum.
+Swap: Rum is omitted and replaced with additional coconut milk or pineapple juice.

 Pairs Well With